nicm42/100-days-of-code-v2/log3.md

 **Day 95: 17th July 2021**
 Today I did bits of tutorials on PHP.
 It was hard because it was hot and I kept finding tutorials that assumed you knew nothing and therefore having to skip bits.
 I realised in the end that it doesn't have to be all YouTube videos.
 I could get a lot of the basics from reading things, because a lot of it is like JavaScript.

+**Day 96: 18th July 2021**
+I finally started a new project!
+Getting posts from a wordpress.com site and displaying them.
+Which I thought would be a nice, simple thing to do.
+Getting the API data was, but I decided to use Bootstrap and it was a complete pain.
+I eventually discovered why every example of the accordion I could find, except for the one on React Bootstrap's page used collapse and toggle.
+It's because the type definitions for everything else weren't imported into the Accordion definition - and even once I'd fixed that, the component just wouldn't import into App properly.
+At least it's working now, although it doesn't look that exciting - half the point of Bootstrap is not having to make styles.
+I'm wondering if it's worth using just Bootstrap, rather than React Bootstrap.
+Or using something else, like Material UI.